Mississippi DUI Lawyers

 The courts can withhold adjudication in certain cases as long as the accused completes certain requirements.
 Mississippi’s non-adjudication program acts as a diversion program, allowing first-time DUI offenders to avoid a conviction.
 To be eligible for non-adjudication, defendants are not allowed to have any prior non-adjudications on the record, and they must not have any prior convictions or DUI charges pending.

 Beyond keeping a DUI conviction off of your record, Mississippi law also has ways to get a charge expunged from your record, provided you meet the eligibility requirements.
+A knowledgeable attorney will inform you of these requirements and guide you through the process, so please contact our office today.